 Sarah Carrier is an Associate Professor of Elementary Science Education in the Department of TELS at North Carolina State University.
 She has seventeen years of experience teaching in public elementary schools in Florida.
 She earned her Master's and Ph.D. in science education with specializations in elementary science education and environmental science from the University of Florida.
 Since 2005, she has developed and taught elementary science methods courses at the undergraduate and graduate levels.
 Her research focuses on children learning in informal settings, specifically outdoor settings.
-She is a Co-Principal Investigator for NSF DR-K12 grant Project ATOMS: Accomplished Elementary Teachers of Mathematics and Science, a longitudinal study of elementary teacher development.
-She further examines teachers' developing identities as teachers of science.
+She is a Co-Principal Investigator for NSF DR-K12 grant Supporting Elementary Teacher Learning for Effective School-Based Citizen Science (TL4CS) guiding teachers' support of outdoor data collection and interpretation.
+She served as a Co-PI for NSF DR-K12 grant Project ATOMS: Accomplished Elementary Teachers of Mathematics and Science, a longitudinal study of elementary teacher development, examining teachers' developing identities as teachers of science.

 Valerie Faulkner, Ph.D.
-(North Carolina State University) Poe 317-B 919-515-0371 valerie_faulkner@ncsu.edu
+(North Carolina State University) Poe 317-B 919-515-0371 yalerie faulkner@ncsu.edu